Find My Cancer Drug

 Safety Considerations When Receiving Bexarotene:

-Vitamin A supplements can worsen the side effects of bexarotene.
-The manufacturer recommends limiting vitamin A supplementation less than 15,000 IU/day, but you should discuss taking any vitamin supplements with your doctor BEFORE you take them.
+- Vitamin A supplements can worsen the side effects of bexarotene.
+The manufacturer recommends limiting vitamin A supplementation to less than 5,000 IU/day, but you should discuss taking any vitamin supplements with your doctor BEFORE you take them.

-Because of the extremely high risk that a deformed infant can result if pregnancy occurs while taking this medication, both men and women should not become pregnant (or father a child).
-Two methods of effective contraception are recommended for women of childbearing potential, unless absolute abstinence is the chosen method.
-Discuss with your doctor when you may safely become pregnant or conceive a child after therapy.
+- Bexarotene can cause harm to a fetus (unborn baby).
+Men and women should not become pregnant (or father a child).
+Two methods of effective contraception are recommended for women of childbearing potential for one month before starting, during therapy, and one month after completing therapy.
+Discuss with your doctor when you may safely become pregnant after therapy.

 While using this gel, your skin may develop redness, itching, burning, irritation and scaling in the area of application.
 Your skin will be more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after you stop taking the medication.
 Avoid the sun as much as possible, as even a little exposure can cause a burn.
 Do not use a sunlamp or tanning bed.
 Wear sunglasses and long sleeves/pants to protect your skin and eyes.
 Talk to your healthcare provider before using topical lotions and moisturizers as these may interfere with the medication if applied to the same areas.

 This medication can make your skin more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.